Sedign Solutions

 Publication

-The in vivo study of the device with 15 dialysis patients has been published in the ‘Hemodialysis International’ journal.
+Clinical Investigation of the technology with 15 dialysis patients has been published in the ‘Hemodialysis International’ journal.
 Please find the link to the article below:

 Wiley Link